-The Board is responsible for ensuring the integrity of its financial reporting.
-To assist shareholders to make meaningful investment decisions, in addition to reporting historical statutory financial information, AFT is committed to providing shareholders with a balanced and understandable assessment of its performance, business model, strategic objectives and progress against meeting them at each earnings announcement and in its interim and annual reports.
+The Board is responsible for ensuring the integrity of its financial and non-financial reporting.

+AFT is committed to providing shareholders and other stakeholders with a balanced and understandable assessment of its performance, business model, strategic objectives, and its progress against them.